 My natural calendula soap is the latest to be added to this series of soap recipes.
 Formulated to be both low cleansing and gentle, my natural calendula soap recipe also has high skin conditioning properties so it’s perfect for maturing and/or dry skin.
 (Now my only problem is to remember where I left it.
 And how the heck did my car keys end up in the refrigerator?!)

-Calendula Skin Care Benefits
+Skin Care Benefits of Calendula Soap

 Calendula, also known as pot marigold, is a popular herb that grows annually throughout most of the world.
 It is renowned for its anti-inflammatory properties as well as its antimicrobial and antiviral effects which help to promote healing.